 Cover with aluminum foil.
+(Remember to cover the dish or this method will not work!)
 Pierce the foil a few times with the tip of a sharp knife (to vent steam).

 Bake for 1 hour at 375°F (190°C), or until a knife easily penetrates the heart of the artichoke or you can easily remove one of the outer petals.
 (Depending on the size of the artichoke baking time can vary from 50 minutes to 1 hour 20 minutes.)